Body of bar association employee found in Tis Hazari Court chamber: Police | Law-Order

 - India

-The body of an employee of the Delhi Bar Association was found inside a chamber in the Tis Hazari Court on Thursday morning, police said.
+The body of a 30-year-old employee of the Delhi Bar Association was found inside a chamber in the Tis Hazari Court on Thursday morning, police said.

 Police received the information and reached the spot.
 The deceased was a temporary employee of the Delhi Bar Association, Deputy Commissioner of Police (North) Sagar Singh Kalsi said.